Summary

 Getting Started Steps

 Start with your key message and main data points.
 Choose 3-5 core elements to highlight visually.
-Don't try to include everything from a regular plan.
+Don't try to include everything from a traditional plan.

 Pick colors that match your brand and stick with them.
 Use no more than 3-4 colors total.
 Test your design on different screen sizes before finalizing.

 Get feedback from people outside your industry.
-If they can't understand your business model in 30 seconds, make the design simpler.
+If they can't understand your business model in 30 seconds, simplify the design.
 This testing process will make your infographic business plan much stronger.

 Common Mistakes That Kill Your Infographic Business Plan